rclone/rclone/docs/content/bisync.md

 or bisync will fail.
 This is required for safety - that bisync can verify that both paths are valid.

-When using `--resync` a newer version of a file on the Path2 filesystem will be overwritten by the Path1 filesystem version.
+When using `--resync`, a newer version of a file either on Path1 or Path2 filesystem, will overwrite the file on the other path (only the last version will be kept).
 Carefully evaluate deltas using [--dry-run](/flags/#non-backend-flags).

 For a resync run, one of the paths may be empty (no files in the path tree).
 The resync run should result in files on both paths, else a normal non-resync